 "Yes, my daughter…god sees all and will forgive your sins if you believe in his power."

 …Their craft beached well and the warriors lost no time heading inland.
-A group of horses were found and utilized; the two guards watching them were no more, hacked to ruin.
+A group of horses was found and utilized; the two guards watching them were no more, hacked to ruin.
 With this mobility, Olaf's raiding party, though only 26 strong, was even more formidable.
-Through the misty fog they galloped down a well used road.
+Through the misty fog, they galloped down a well-used road.
 They knew that somewhere along the road would be a village…a church…plunder…..

 The Mass went off without complications.
 While the altar boys and initiates helped with the censers and lent their voices to the hymns, Brother Gregorius delivered a thunderous sermon espousing his gods' commandments.
 Soon the Mass was concluded.
 The Parishioners stepped forward to thank the Brothers for the sermon and services.